Mc-Zen/quill/src/gates.typ

   y: auto,

-  /// Wire count for the (optional) control wire, see @meter.target.
+  /// Wire count for the optional control wire, see @meter.target.
   /// -> int
   wire-count: 2,

+  /// How to stroke the optional control wire.
+  /// -> auto | stroke
+  wire-stroke: auto,

   /// One or more labels to add to the gate.
 See @gate.label.
   /// -> none | array | str | content | dictionary